tophat8855/lllnorcal/README.md

 Goals:
-- Get all the groups' sites there.
+- ~~Get all the groups' sites there.~~
+- Get the groups up to date to today.
 - San Jose's meeting notice
 - Format it pretty
 - add search functionality